kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 5. **Output Generation**: The process creates two structured datasets:
    - A daily dataframe for predicting whether a device will be used on a specific day
-   - An hourly dataframe for modeling the distribution of usage across hours for days when the device is used
+   - An hourly dataframe for modeling the distribution of usage across different hours for days when the device is used

 This comprehensive feature engineering approach enables the subsequent machine learning models to capture both macro patterns (which days devices are used) and micro patterns (which hours within those days).